BUSINESS in TCI

 The economy has recovered strongly since being hit hard by the global economic crisis.
-We now enjoy one of the fastest growth rates in the Caribbean; an annual budget surplus; and a Standard & Poor’s credit rating of BBB+.
-With a GDP growth of 5.94% in 2015, the Turks and Caicos is projected to experience economic growth of 4.4% in 2016, 4.3% in 2017 and 5.3% in 2018.
+We now enjoy one of the fastest growth rates in the Caribbean; an annual budget surplus; and a Standard & Poor’s credit rating of BBB+ with a GDP growth of 5.3% in 2019.

 There is much that the Turks and Caicos Islands offer potential investors.
 The islands are diverse: the main tourist center of Providenciales; the tranquil islands of North and Middle Caicos; the historic island of Salt Cay; the nation’s capital Grand Turk; and the fishing mecca of South Caicos; as well as many still yet uninhabited locales.

 Each island offers different experiences for visitors and a different set of opportunities for investors.
 Sustainable development, mindful of the natural resources, is the country’s philosophy – yet the business opportunities are as endless as the many miles of beautiful beaches.